hhariri/hhariri.github.io/_posts/2016-03-29-unit-testing-in-rider-with-external-tools.md

 To configure an external tool, we basically have to provide the executable to run along with any parameters.
 The key however is the ability to pass parameters, which can be macros.
 We can use this feature to create an external tool that is applicable to most projects.

 <br/>
-In order to so, select Preferences (Settings) and search for External Tools.
+In order to do so, select Preferences (Settings) and search for External Tools.
 On the right pane, click on the plus sign to bring up the corresponding entry dialog

 <br/>
 For the case of running all tests, we basically need to invoke the NUnit console runner passing in the necessary parameters